MatthewKosloski/torrey-playground/README.md

 # torrey-playground

-An online environment (inspired by the [Go Playground](https://play.golang.org/)) that enables anyone to write, compile, assemble, and execute Torrey programs without having to configure the compiler locally.
+An online environment (inspired by the [Go Playground](https://play.golang.org/)) that enables anyone to write, compile, assemble, and execute Torrey programs in the cloud.

 ## Testing the lambda function locally